Frequently Asked Questions - COVID-19 Vaccine

 Please see their full statement here: https://www.arcscientists.org/arcs-bfs-joint-guidelines-addendum/

-Ensuring the right amount of COVID-19 vaccine is delivered to each vaccination site is part of the national programme.
+Ensuring the right amount of COVID-19 vaccine is delivered to each vaccination centre is part of the national programme.

-Vaccination sites receive vaccine doses in batches to enable sites to plan clinics in advance, including how many patients to book in.
+Vaccination centres receive vaccine doses in batches to enable sites to plan clinics in advance, including how many patients to book in.

 Vaccinations are then administered via defined clinics on certain days.